 Properly Winterize Your Garage Door

+Winter is tough – even if you love snow!
+You know what else might agree?
+Your garage door, especially if you have a mishap and find yourself needing emergency garage door service.
 Is your garage door ready for the quickly approaching winter season?
 It is important to remember that your garage door should be properly prepared for the colder weather to come.
+The good news is that there are a few things you can do to prevent a problem that disrupts your day.
 Winterizing your garage door only takes 30 minutes, but your comfort level will go up exponentially as a result.
 Here are some winter tips to keep your garage in good condition.

 Your garage door opener remote batteries are designed to only last one year.
 It is recommended that you either replace the remote batteries before winter or keep a spare set of batteries on hand to avoid being forced out into the cold to manually open the door.